Mat Manning takes a look at slug ammo.

-Air rifle slug ammunition is gaining popularity with airgun shooters and the choice of readily available airgun slugs is now far wider than it was just a year ago.
-Many of the big airgun ammo names are producing slugs and several new players have emerged.
+Talk to airgun shooters and the subject will turn more and more often to air rifle slug ammunition.
+It is gaining in popularity with airgun shooters and the choice of readily available airgun slugs is now far wider than it was just a couple of years ago.
+Many of the big airgun ammo names are producing slugs now, as well as some newcomers.

-Here’s my list of the best air rifle slugs that you should look to when experimenting with slug ammunition.
+Here’s my list of the best air rifle slugs that you should look to when experimenting with slug ammunition and my comments on what I thought of them.
 (You’ll find recommendations for the best airgun pellets here and the best lead-free airgun pellets here).

 Best for combining slug and pellet benefits